SojournLabs/dockertools/README.md

 # dockertools
-A set of tools for working with Docker.
+A set of tools for working with Docker intended to be used with Sojourn Lab's vapr.